UKForeignOffice/emergency-alerts-messaging-prototype/README.md

 https://fcdo-sms-subscriber.herokuapp.com/

-A prototype for user testing, which lets users subscribe to emergency alerts.
-We can then send a test alert to all subscribers for a specified country.
+A prototype for user testing, to send a test alert to all subscribers for a specified country;

+See also - subscribe to emergency alerts (using https://github.com/UKForeignOffice/travel-alerts-prototype).

 Note - subscriber details are stored in memory, and are wiped every time the app restarts.